 Unlike the bank ledger that only banks can see and update, the Bitcoin ledger is transparent which means anyone can see and interact with it.
 Of course, we don’t want anyone to see exactly what we are transacting so this is disguised.
 The really cool thing is that not one computer holds the ledger or as the industry calls it the blockchain.
 This offers us some security since this means that it is a little harder to take down thousands of computers.
 We can also rest assured that although the blockchain is public, our information is kept private.
 This is because owners are anonymous and use encryption keys (basically a random string of letters and numbers) to connect buyers and sellers.

 So, mom and dad, all this cool stuff is virtual.
 That means you don’t actually get a coin.
-You own an address that gives you access to your Bitcoins.
+You own an encrypted address that gives you and only you access to your Bitcoins (as long as you safely secure your private keys).
 The best part is, you have complete control over your money.
 This means you and you alone can access your funds.

 Introducing The Public Ledger

-Remember that double spend problem we had brought up earlier.
+Remember that double spend problem we had brought up earlier?
 This problem has been solved with something called the blockchain.
+Bitcoin is the world’s first example of a widely used blockchain.

 When you hear people throw around the term blockchain, just know that this refers to a public tracking system.
-Think of an accounting book of sorts that tracks all of the transactions that occur.
+Think of an accounting book of sorts that tracks all of the transactions that occur, with all transactions connected to the very first “origin” block.
 But now imagine this transaction book is public and online.
-With this public tracking system, you are able to know exactly how many items exist and who owns which items.
+With this public tracking system, you are able to know exactly how many items exist and which pubic address (no personal info) owns which items.
 This is posted onto the ledger itself.
-Since this is posted for the public (and let’s face it the whole world to see) we don’t have to worry about someone not sending something or someone owning multiples of the same thing.
+Since this is posted for the public (and let’s face it, the whole world to see) we don’t have to worry about someone not sending something or someone owning multiples of the same thing.
 This gives it the same properties as exchanging a physical object.

 The best part is since this is digital, I would never have to physically give you anything.
 So if you were in Italy and I was in Canada we would never have to meet up.
-I could simply send you the digital version of the money online.
+I could simply send you the digital version of the money online internet device to internet device for pennies and near instantly.

 Bitcoin is currently legal as long as you are using it for good (and by good we mean not doing anything illegal with it).
 Since there are currently not a lot of laws in place, this could be a potential area the government could impose laws in the future.
 Currently, cryptocurrency is treated as property and is taxed as such.